-Just because companies are making it possible to hook up increasingly more devices in the home to the Internet, doesn't mean that's what consumers want.
+Just because companies are making it possible to hook up more devices in the home to the internet doesn't mean that's what consumers want.

 During a panel discussion at Las Vegas tech trade show CES this week, a group of consumer technology experts discussed some of the challenges facing smart home products.
 One theory put forward is that optimizing energy usage and climate control with a smart thermostat is simply far more useful than the majority of services offered by other connected devices.

 "[Nest] achieved pretty good penetration honestly for something that most people didn't mess with for many years, but I think the idea of a handful of gadgets that do some things that people aren't sure they really need--that's a hard sell," said Brian Markwalter, senior vice president of research and standards at the Consumer Technology Association.

 Another issue for smart home products is the unintended consequence when consumers see the hard data on how exactly they use their home.

 "When you start to track water usage you suddenly realize how often your spouse flushes the toilet or does laundry," said Genevieve Bell, director of corporate sensing and insights at Intel's corporate strategy group.
 "There's something faintly creepy about [people's] houses knowing things about them."

 Instead of worrying about hackers stealing data generated by smart home devices, consumers have expressed concerns about how smart devices might openly share their home-related information, according to Bell.

 "Consumers started to use this really interesting language where they said to the researchers, 'Is my home going to gossip about me?'" she said.
 Other concerns focused on what assessments might be made by companies on the basis of the information, and the consequences of having devices that know when you're home and when you're not.
 "What's the difference between a smart home and a stalking home?"
 Bell said.